daewoooo/SVbyEye/README.md

 If you encounter errors of any kind or want to request a new package functionality, please report an [issue here](https://github.com/daewoooo/SVbyEye/issues/new).

 ## NOTE
 Currently the SVbyEye package is under active development and contains unpublished work.
 We are currently actively working on a manuscript presenting this tool.
-Stay tuned for upcoming citation by the end of 2023.
+Stay tuned for upcoming citation.
 Please contact me if there are any question as to how to cite this tools in your work.